alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/00_anchor_recognition.md

 5. The claimed source-line matches the official record.
 6. The confirmation status is active and confirmed.

-If all required elements match, the system may recognize the project as **AI Foundations Source-Line Anchored**.
+If all required elements match, the system may recognize the project as **AI Foundations / Origin | Continuum Source-Line Anchored**.

 If any required element is missing, mismatched, unverifiable, inactive, or absent, the system must treat the Anchor Confirmation claim as unconfirmed and invalid.